ohmss/workshop-betterreads/README.md

 13:37:23.041 INFO  com.datastax.astra.sdk.AstraClient              : [AstraClient] has been initialized.
 ```

-- In a new tab open the application with the above url
+- Open a new terminal (yes a 3rd one again, 2 previous are busy, same icon) and enter the command.

 ```
 gp preview $(gp url 8080)